LelandLong/iOS_SDK_AppDelegate/README.md

 Sometimes you want to pass multiple script parameters to a script, and the SDK has a very nice and easy process for doing so.

-Modify your existing `triggerScript_didFinishLaunchingWithOptions` method to match the following:
+Modify your existing AppDelegate methods to match the following:

 ```objective-c
 - (void)triggerScript_didFinishLaunchingWithOptions:(NSTimer *)timer {